DiegoGiFo/Motor_Cnt/README.md

 axis_t right, left;
 ~~~
-Define EN that is the enable pin of the stepper.
+Define EN that is the enable pin of the stepper./n
 Define L that is the length between the 2 wheels (cm).
 Define r that is the radius of the wheels (cm).